Do you have a mould problem?

 The key to controlling mould mites is addressing the underlying mould problem.
 Here's how to get rid of mould mites:

-• Address the mould: Since mould mites feed on mould, their key to effective treatment - eliminate the mould, and you eliminate the mould mites' primary food source.
-This means thoroughly treating mould in your home, including in hidden areas and the airspace.
+- Address the mould: Since mould mites feed on mould, this is the key to effective treatment - treat the mould and you take away the mould mites' primary food source.
+That means treating the mould thoroughly, across the surfaces the air touches and in the airspace itself.

 How Does Pure Maintenance Help?

-Pure Maintenance offers comprehensive mould remediation services that can both treat existing mould contamination and help prevent future growth, making it the most effective long-term solution for mould mite infestations.
+Pure Maintenance offers mould remediation services that treat the existing mould and help treated surfaces resist future growth - which is what deals with the food source behind a mould mite problem.
 Our services include:

-• Providing expert guidance for maintaining a mould-free environment, including specific behaviours that can make your home less susceptible to mould mite infestations
+- Providing guidance on keeping conditions less favourable to mould, including specific behaviours that make your home less susceptible to mould mite infestations

 Long-term Prevention

 Preventing mould mites long-term involves maintaining a dry, well-ventilated home environment.
 This includes regular inspection for mould, particularly in areas prone to dampness, and addressing any mould growth promptly.
-Making environmental and behavioural changes to maintain a mould-free and less humid environment is essential for keeping mould mites at bay.
+Making environmental and behavioural changes to keep the home dry and less humid is essential for keeping mould mites at bay.